geonetwork/geonetwork-ui/CONTRIBUTING.md

 All contributed code must pass the lint & format checks.

-To run the lint step, use `npm run lint` for affected code, or `npm run lint` for all code.
+To run the lint step, use `npm run lint` for affected code, or `npm run lint:all` for all code.

 To check whether your code is formatted properly, use `npm run format`.